jreisinger/ghrel/README.md

 verifying checksums           OK
 ```

-To use it download a [release](https://github.com/jreisinger/ghrel/releases) binary (from under "Assets") for your system and architecture or `go install github.com/jreisinger/ghrel@latest`.
+To use ghrel download a [binary](https://github.com/jreisinger/ghrel/releases) for your system and architecture.
+Or `go install github.com/jreisinger/ghrel@latest`.